 In sharing these images I certainly do not mean to suggest that these are acceptable living conditions for anyone.
 On the contrary, it is heartbreaking that people have no choice but to live in such an environment just to survive.
 We should all do what we can to help this community and countless similar ones.
 But what stayed with me is how these children can be happy with so little while we sometimes find it hard to have a happy life with quite a lot more.
 May we all learn from the children of Umapad.

 When we show up at the Flores Boxing Club, there are approximately 12 young men already warming up for a full day of training that they pursue daily.
 Eventually, most of them would then proceed to fight with an opponent in a practice session.
-The gym prides itself that it caters to “all boxing enthusiasts from all walks of life”.
+The gym prides itself on that it caters to boxing enthusiasts from all walks of life.
 The training appears to be extremely serious in spite of very basic conditions.
 The gym is a far cry from one where westerners go to get their daily dose of sweat.
 But here in the Philippines, one has to do it with very little resources other than the help of your peers.
-Yet, these young men will still follow their dreams and in the process learn respect, discipline and commitment and for that they were an inspiration.
-While I am not suggesting that everyone, especially me, should pursue a career in boxing, may we all be able to follow ours dreams a little more in this new year.
+Yet, these young men will still follow their dreams and in the process learn respect, discipline, and commitment and for that, they were an inspiration.
+While I am not suggesting that everyone, especially me, should pursue a career in boxing, may we all be able to follow our dreams a little more in this new year?

 Happy New Year